CloudyZ524/CodePath-Web102/food-tracks-slu/README.md

-# WEB102 Unit 1 - *Food Truck in South Lake Union*
+# Web Development Project 1 - *Food Trucks in South Lake Union*

 Submitted by: **Chunyun Zhang**

+This web app: **Introducing the food trucks in the South Lake Union community**

+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [x] Create a unique theme for events or resources relevant to a specific community
+- [x] **There is a unique theme for events or resources relevant to a specific community**
-* [x] Display at least 10 unique resources or events in a responsive card format
+- [x] **At least 10 unique resources or events are displayed in a responsive card format**

 The following **optional** features are implemented:

-* [ ] Add buttons or links to a related resource on each card component
+- [ ] Buttons or links to a related resources are on each card component
-* [x] Make the site responsive for both desktop and mobile formats
+- [x] The site is responsive for both desktop and mobile formats

+The following **additional** features are implemented:

+* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough